Tristaro/School-Work-2024-2025/MediaCom/Quiz 3 Notes.md

     _(From the study guide: "In a completely free market, avaricious capitalists can establish monopolies or collude against their workforces.")_

+OKJA, (2017) dir.
+Bong Joon-ho • Characters: Mija, Lucy Mirando, Nancy Mirando, Jay, Johnny Wilcox, Hee Bong [Mija's grandfather], • What’s the very basic story in one paragraph?
+The film is about a young girl who raised a genetically modi fied "super pig" (the titular Okja), and, after she is taken to the United States, goes on a mission to rescue her from mistreatment at the hands of the meat industry.

 - **Use value** – Okja’s use value to Mija is as a beloved companion and family member, while the Mirando Corporation sees Okja’s use value as a source of meat.

 - **Exchange value** – Okja is given an exchange value when the Mirando Corporation commodifies her, measuring her worth in financial terms rather than emotional or ethical considerations.